Five of the UK’s best personal trainers

 “My biggest bit of advice to personal trainers is to really focus in on what you’re good at.
 If you’re really good at personal relationships and you can deliver 30 or 40 sessions a week and leave people better off then, that’s giving you the money you want and the lifestyle you want then focus on that.
 Don’t get caught up with feeling like you need to build a massive online presence.”

-So Scott… what does it take to become the best personal trainer?
+So, what does it take to become a successful PT?

 Back to articles